The interesting daily life of Beijing local people

 Beijing, the capital of China, beautifully blends ancient and modern Chinese cultures.
 A cosmopolitan metropolis combining both history and modernity is what you can expect to experience on Beijing tours.
 Beijing locals live an interesting life that combines these two elements.
 They go about their lives while being surrounded by some of the most spectacular historical places in the world.

 Early in the morning, Beijing's elderly can be seen in mass heading to Beijing's parks, squares, and the historical Temple of Heaven to do their morning exercises.
 They can be seen in groups practicing tai chi, performing martial arts, doing Yangge (a local dance), and playing with Beijing's tops.
 This is a site that can be seen throughout China, but with some unique differences.

-While the local elderly enjoy Peking Opera, the younger generation enjoy going to bars, night clubs, and KTV.
+While the local elderly enjoy Peking Opera, the younger generation enjoys going to bars, nightclubs, and KTV.
 Beijing is famous for its jumping nightlife.
-The mot hopping night spots can be found on San Li Tun Bar Street, Wangfujing and Xidan.
+The most hopping night spots can be found on San Li Tun Bar Street, Wangfujing and Xidan.
 Many of Beijing's fashionable young ladies like to spend the evenings shopping in Beijing's many boutiques on Wangfujing Street and Xidan shopping center.
-The middle aged can be seen in the evening doing western dances in the parks.
+The middle-aged can be seen in the evening doing western dances in the parks.

 Beijing locals lead interesting lives.
 During the day life is very fast-paced, but at night things tend to slow down.
 Beijing offers something for everyone and is always welcoming to visitors.
 It is a dynamic city with wonderful things hiding behind every corner.